StevenWeir038/Scientia-Geographia-Quiz/README.md

 - An elegant yet simple and intuitive inteface
 - A place to input a name to tailor their unique results
 - Be able to discern what question they are on
-- Have a visual cue as to how much time is left to answer the current question
+- Give a visual cue to how much time is left to answer the current question
 - Use a simple mouse click to select the answer to each question
 - Provide the option to change their mind before moving to the next question
 - Get feedback *during* the quiz on how they answered the previous questions